lsyang1111/CurrentSensor/README.md

 Serial 1 ohm 1/16 watt resistor and current meter between Motor side and ground side.
 Follow calibration process.
 Then, it is able to get proximate current value.

+### Problems
+The sensitivity values are not the same while measure 50mA and 90mA target.
+Still investigate this phenomena.

 REF:
 1. current sensing